 “I'm fine.
 I just finished writing the report.
 I've sent you a copy for review.
 Tell me, could you look for all recently retrofitted mass drivers?
 I'd like to send what we have found here before they get the information from the official channel.”

 “Sure.
 Will do after the party, if you don't mind.
 How do you like my costume?”
 He circled around his room.
+The dark green shirt was completed by some brown trousers that did not fully covered his legs.
+His old boots had seen better times.
+A long bow and a brown hat completed the costume.

 “Haha.
 Very convincing.
 I thought Mara or Kolenté were going to dress up as Atlas.”